CenturyLinkCloud/GettingStarted/Servers/add-a-public-ip.md

   **Source IP (CIDR):**  The list(s) of source IP or IP Ranges with defined TCP or UDP ports, in CIDR format.
 All other traffic will be blocked.
 Please see http://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing or http://www.ipaddressguide.com/cidr for more details on proper format of CIDR ranges in the interface.

-3. Select the **add public ip address** button and an publicly accessible ip address/port combination will be added to your server.
+  Finally, select the **add public ip address** button and an publicly accessible ip address/port combination will be added to your server.